Cinoma/url-shortener-v1/README.md

 ## Roadmap

-- [ ] Deploy backend separately and allow the frontend to talk to the live backend service without hindering local development functionality.
+- [X] Deploy backend together with the frontend to fix the live demo without hindering local development functionality.
 - [ ] Allow for creating user accounts.
   - [ ] Add a User model with username and password and tie Users to the links they generate.